bill-c-martin/bill-c-martin.github.io/_posts/blog/2016-4-20-Ridiculous-Software-Development-Job-Titles.md

 What's worse is when a brilliant 22-year-old gets hired as just a mere "web developer" and blows all the senior developers out of the water.

-For all of these reasons, to me, a senior developer is somebody who can be left unattended, who leads others, and are looked up to by others for advice and guidance.
+For all of these reasons, a senior developer should be considered as somebody who:

+* Can be left unattended, handling their own
+* Leads or inspires others
+* Are looked up to by others for advice and guidance

 ### Chief Field Engineer